liuggio/StatsDClientBundle/Resources/doc/installation.md

   monolog:
     enable: true
     prefix: 'log'
-    formatter: 'monolog.formatter.shortline' # is optional but this will prettify the statsd key
+    formatter: 'monolog.formatter.shortline' # optional but this will prettify the statsd key
     level: 'warning'
     context_logging: false # with this option you could also have the monolog context variable in your graphs